Wednesday, 15 April 2020

 Destination Addiction

 Plans of travelling the world, starting Yoga classes, learning a new hobby or skill, or even chillaxing on the beach seemed not enough for the woman.
 30 long years of a desk job can indeed do this to you.
 You obviously miss out on life as you trade it for some papers called money.
-Year after year, you get hooked on that paycheque, become its slave, and start spending more and more on stuff you don’t need, which end up owning you, certainly slowing you down.
-But fortunately for her, money is no issue for T as she is well-established, one could say.
+Year after year, you get hooked on that paycheque, become its slave, and may start spending more and more on stuff you don’t need just to compensate, which end up owning you — certainly slowing you down.
+But fortunately for T, money is no really issue as she is well-established, one could say.

 Naturally, T doesn’t know how to cook, has quite the poor social skills, and is emotionally immature.
 Apart from her husband and parents, she has no friends — and never spoke of any.

-The current COVID-19 pandemic, it seems, is revealing lots of different versions of T. Quarantined folks feeling stuck at home instead of being grateful they don’t have to go to work, including many soul-sucking jobs they solely do for the money.
+The current COVID-19 pandemic, it seems, is revealing lots of different versions of T. Quarantined folks feeling restless and “stuck” at home instead of being grateful they don’t have to go to work, including many soul-sucking jobs they solely do for the money.
 Heck, some are even protesting against the break as well as against wearing masks!
-While it may be safe to note that no one likes to be forced to do something, ironically, most are initially somewhat forced to work; whether to bring food to the table, impress their family, please their spouses, or to become someone in the society.
+While it may be safe to note that no one likes to be forced to do something, ironically, most are initially somewhat forced to work; whether to bring food to the table, educate their kids, impress their family, please their spouses, or to become someone or the other in the society.

-Those from my generation have been working for roughly 20 years, so they aren’t that far off from T. It became their routine system as they lead somewhat automatic existences, in which they rarely ever pause or reflect.
+A significant portion of those from my generation have been working for roughly 20 years, so they aren’t that far off from T. It became their routine system as they lead somewhat automatic existences, in which they rarely ever pause or reflect.
 Not even face themselves, get to know it on a deeper, less superficial level.
-Because they have no time to do so.
+Because usually they have no time nor energy to do so.

 Without solitude and introspection the distractions of life with all its drama win by default.